What’s more important for B2B businesses: brand building or lead generation?

 Onboarding content will either make a new customer or client’s experience easier or enhance it in some way.

-Going back to our original examples, the firm who has employed a consultancy to address their cyber security concerns might appreciate a guide to how to prepare for their first discovery session.
+Going back to my original examples, the firm who has employed a consultancy to address their cyber security concerns might appreciate a guide to how to prepare for their first discovery session.
 The person looking to take probiotics as a way to support their gut health might also appreciate gut-friendly recipes or a four week meal plan.

 Of course, there is some content that doesn’t quite fit neatly into any of these stages but is very much worth including because it can be enormously effective.

-We call this reputation-building content and it can engage people wherever they are on their journey or even if they’re not in the market for what you’re selling at all.
+I call this reputation-building content and it can engage people wherever they are on their journey or even if they’re not in the market for what you’re selling at all.

 As the name suggests, reputation-building content is all about establishing your brand’s reputation, for example as a thought leader, innovator or expert voice.